 Technology changes may not be allowed after a proposal has been selected for funding.
 If technology compatibility issues arise during the course of the project, EPA may elect to terminate the assistance agreement, at which time assistance funds must be returned to EPA.

 III.
 ELIGIBILITY INFORMATION

 A. Eligible Entities

-Under this solicitation, only the following entities are eligible to apply for assistance, in accordance with 42 U.S.C.
+Under this solicitation, the following entities are eligible to apply for funding consistent with 42 U.S.C.
 16131 and CFDA 66.039: